cablehead/stacks/README.md

 ## Todo

+- fix up data storage to link screenshot to urls
+- update content type for images and text
+- preference panel
+- add an action to perform screenshot scrape

 - better cursor handling
     - dedicated focus handling when the filter changes
     - if the first item isn't selected and an item is added, move the cursor